melezhik/sparrowdo/README.md

     }

-Later on in the scenario you may access config data via `config` function, that returns configuration as Perl6 Hash object:
+Later on in the scenario you may access config data via `config` function, that returns configuration as Raku Hash object:

     $ cat sparrowfile